API lookups

 If an API answer request fails, or returns an invalid response, the answer will be undefined, and the answer will be marked as failed.

-In authenticated flows, credentials are passed along with every request.
+In flows, credentials are passed along with every request.
 This allows the use of cookies to authenticate requests to your own APIs.